-Welcome to the Department of Electrical & Computer Engineering (ECE), where creativity, ingenuity, innovation, inclusiveness and a strong work ethic combine to transform lives - within and outside of the college.
+At the Durham School of Architectural Engineering & Construction, creativity, ingenuity, innovation, inclusiveness and a strong work ethic combine to transform lives.
 Applying for admission is the first step in starting your graduate career at Nebraska.

 STEP 1 – Apply to Office of Graduate Studies